sustainable-software-sustainability/website/content/sections/wosss21/participation-guidelines.md

 ### Foreground intellectual property

-Foreground intellectual property generated at the event is owned by the individual authors but they are required to openly license the works so that others can make use of them, unless a specific exception is requested from the organisers before the end of the event.
+Foreground intellectual property generated at the event is owned by the individual authors but they are required to openly license the works so that others can make use of them, unless a specific exception was requested from the organisers before the end of the event.

 All documents produced during the workshop (including but not limited to meeting notes, discussion notes and any report back presentations) will be published after the event under a [Creative Commons - Attribution 4.0 International (CC-BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
-Please be mindful of what personal information you are willing to share in these.

 Video, audio and pictures taken of the event by the Institute team, or those working on their behalf, are the property of the Institute through the University of Edinburgh as lead partner.